NethermindEth/starknet-staking-v2/README.md

 ## External Signer

-To avoid users exposing their private keys our Validator program is capable of communicating with another process independent from the here provided.
+To avoid users exposing their private keys our Validator program is capable of communicating with another process independent from the one provided here.

 This external signer must implement a simple HTTP server that waits for `POST` requests on an endpoint of the form `<signer_address>/sign`.
-This `<signer_address>` is the same one that it should be specified when initializing the validator tool in `signer-url`.
+This `<signer_address>` is the same one that should be specified when initializing the validator tool in the `signer-url` flag.

 The `POST` request will have the following form:
 ```json